egoist/vuepack/README.md

 ## Folder Structure

-If you did not enable Eletron support, the dest folder is `./dist`, otherwise it's `./app/dist`.
+If you did not enable Electron support, the dest folder is `./dist`, otherwise it's `./app/dist`.

 `./app` folder only exists when you enabled Electron support.